-Lori Loughlin And Felicity Huffman Reportedly Have Not ‘Fully Grasped’ The Possibility Of Prison Time Per ‘Us’
+Lori Loughlin And Felicity Huffman Have Not ‘Fully Grasped’ The Possibility Of Prison Time, Per ‘Us Weekly’

 — Boston Herald (@bostonherald) March 19, 2019

-The feds are reportedly looking to build up a strong case against many of the suspects and the more information that the other suspects give, the better are their chances of avoiding harsher punishments.
+The FBI is reportedly looking to build up a strong case against many of the suspects, and the more information that the other suspects give, the better are their chances of avoiding harsher punishments.
 Since the scandal broke a few weeks ago, Loughlin and Huffman have been getting plenty of punishment already.

 Both ladies deleted their Instagram accounts after their comments were flooded with people who were angry over what they did.
 Loughlin has also been dropped from the Hallmark channel, as The Inquisitr previously reported.
-The actress has starred in a number of films as well as the popular Hallmark series When Calls the Heart, which is currently in its sixth season.
+The actress has starred in a number of films for the network, as well as the popular Hallmark series When Calls the Heart, which is currently in its sixth season.

 “We are saddened by the recent news surrounding the college admissions allegations,” a Crown Media spokesperson told the press.
 “We are no longer working with Lori Loughlin and have stopped development of all productions that air on the Crown Media Family Network channels involving Lori Loughlin including Garage Sale Mysteries, an independent third party production.”